Health and Synagogue Updates

 Early Childhood Center

-The Religious School has moved to online learning on Tuesdays and Sundays.
+The Religious School will open registration soon for the 2020/21 year.
 Please contact Rachel Wachtel for more information.

 Please contact Melani Baker with any adult education questions.
 All classes are held online at this time.